-If the carrier's rating methodology cannot be verified through state filings or rate documentations, OPM and the OPM's Office of the Inspector General (OIG) audit staff may examine the rates of other groups to verify the carriers documented rating methodology and practices.
+If the carrier's rating methodology cannot be verified through state filings or rate documentations, OPM and the OPM's Office of the Inspector General (OIG) audit staff may examine other groups to determine the carriers rating methodology and practices.
+Other groups will only be examined when documentation is not available to support the entire FEHBP rate buildup and then only to determine the process by which the FEHBP rates are built.
+The purpose is not to determine if the other groups received a discount.